Nicholas Pester

 Research on chemistry and origin of deep-sea hydrothermal fluids.
 Volcanic activity along oceanic (tectonic) plate boundaries results in seafloor hot springs that create large metal deposits and provide chemical energy for primitive micro-organisms.
 Such settings are considered likely to have fostered origin/evolution of life on Earth.Had organizational role in 5 interdisciplinary oceanographic expeditions (2005 - 2016): Characterized chemistry of seafloor hot springs using both manned (DSV Alvin) and robotic (ROV Jason) submersible technologies. -Lead scientist aboard Alvin (submarine) dives 4840, 4843, 4392, starboard scientist aboard Alvin dive 4142.Designed and performed laboratory experiments to simulate physical and chemical conditions likely affecting chemistry of natural spring fluids in order to interpret field data.
 Engineered and successfully tested two novel high-temperature/pressure flow systems.-Conceived and experimentally calibrated new geochemical temperature/pressure proxies that use hydrothermal fluid chemistry to indicate sub-seafloor depth where fluids originate and associated temperature.
 Used proxies to 1) elucidate changes in physical/heat structure beneath a magmatically active ridge using time series fluid chemistry, and 2) calculate likely effects of sea level change (due to glaciation) on hydrothermal flux of biologically important metals from mid-ocean ridges.-Derived vapor-liquid partition coefficients for alkaline earth and transition metals in two-phase electrolyte solutions, to account for effect of boiling on metal transport in hydrothermal systems.
 Revealed fundamental connection between coefficients and ionic radii of metals.-Derived rates of hydrocarbon synthesis from precursor H2 and CO2.
 Results placed constraints on conditions/mechanisms of abiotic hydrocarbon formation in natural hydrothermal settings, important for understanding potential pathways of biological evolution.

-Nicholas Pester Education Details
+Nicholas Pester education

-Frequently Asked Questions about Nicholas Pester
+Frequently asked questions about Nicholas Pester

 What company does Nicholas Pester work for?

-Nicholas Pester works for Mineralogic Llc
+Nicholas Pester works for MineraLogic LLC.

 What is Nicholas Pester's email address?